Orienting Words

 S2 — It’s too cheap.

-S1 — It’s expensive, too expensive, don’t buy it
+But sometimes it reinforces this orientation: S1 — It’s expensive, too expensive, don’t buy it

 2.3 Almost / hardly

-Excuse him, he was almost on time, he should not be punished.
+Excuse him, he was almost on time.
+He should not be punished.

-So, you confirm that he was not on time.
+Therefore, you confirm that he was not on time.
 The sanction will be applied.

 You’re almost cured, you can join our party!